1g4-mirror/pv/docs/pv.1.md

 :   Ignore the options **-p**, **-t**, **-e**, **-r**, **-a**, **-b**,
     **-T**, and **-A**, and instead use the format string *FORMAT* to determine the output format.
 See the **FORMATTING** section below.

+**-v, \--stats**

+:   At the end of the transfer, write an additional line showing the
+    transfer rate minimum, maximum, mean, and standard deviation.
+The values are always in bytes per second (or bits, with **-8**).

 **-n, \--numeric**